hamsternz/esp32_powermon/README.md

 This project for the ESP32 uses a Light Dependant Resistor (LDR) to sense the pulses, and serves a small webpage to draw a graph of the last 24 hours.

+NOTE: Includes code from https://github.com/igrr/esp32-http-server for the web server.